christianrehn/CombineTest/README.md

 * Show version number in app.
 * Show additional club/ball data so you do not have to switch to FSX2020 to see them.
-* Calculate consistency for different values like score, dynamic loft, ...
-(Gaussian standard deviation).
-* Save shot history.
-* Add rating that is similar to Trackman Combine Test for Drives.
 * Show overview/report like Trackman "Test Center or Combine report".
 Create links to share reports.
+* Add rating that is similar to Trackman Combine Test for Drives.
+* Shots gained rating for tee shots with the driver

 * Improve splash screen.
 * Installer looks ugly -> change
-* Shots gained rating for tee shots with the driver
 * Select between Total and Carry (currently only carry is used)
 * Enter directory to watch for LastShot.CSV